 In the first lines of ‘MCMXIV’, the speaker begins by describing a photograph.
 In it, there are the “long uneven lines” of people.
 These are men who have just signed up to go to war.
 The poet zooms in on their faces, focusing on them individually but also as a whole in order to get a sense of their numbers, but also their personalities.

 In the second stanza of “MCMXIV,’ the speaker moves away from the men to speak on the wider context of the image.
-There are “shut shops” in the photo, many of these have sun-bleached signs in front of them.
-They are old fashioned just as the men are.
+There are “shut shops” in the photo, and many of these have sun-bleached signs in front of them.
+They are old-fashioned, just as the men are.

-Around the stores, the poet takes note of “dark-clothed children at play”.
+Around the stores, the poet notes “dark-clothed children at play”.
 These kids represent the time period in their actions and style, as well as their names.
 They are named after “kings and queens”.
-These names would include Elizabeth and George, old fashioned names that are less common today, or when the poem was written, than they were then.
+These names would include Elizabeth and George, old-fashioned names that are less common today, or when the poem was written than they were then.
 He also takes a moment to note the advertisements on tin plates.